Vegan BeaverTails Recipe

 In a ziploc bag, add the remaining sugar and cinnamon.
 Place the freshly fried beavertail into this mixture and give it a shake.
 Your beavertail is now ready.

-I like to add some Nutella and sliced bananas along with powdered sugar!
+I like to add some chocolate spread and sliced bananas along with powdered sugar!
 So delicious!